aaronboult/cloud-share-rs/README.md

 Building from source is simple, though it has a prerequisite of having a Google Cloud Platform project with an OAuth 2.0 client ID.
 See https://console.cloud.google.com/apis/credentials.

 The client ID should be downloaded and placed in `./assets/client_secret.json`.
-This will be embedded into the build binary.
+This will be embedded into the built binary.

 **Do not** alter the .gitignore to allow this file to be added to the repository.
 That would not be good.